On July 19, 1723, officials in Newport, R.I., hanged 26 sailors for piracy before a jubilant crowd.

 People from New York to Boston celebrated the deaths of the 26 pirates.

 “If you will not hear the warnings of your faithful pastors,” preached Mather, “hear the roarings of twenty-six terrible preachers that, in a ghastly apparition are now from the dead, calling you to turn and live unto God.”

 With thanks to At the Point of a Cutlass by Greg Flemming.
-This story was updated in 2017.
+This story about the hanging of 26 pirates was updated in 2018.